 Pew studies these attitudes and trends and their impact through the use of original public opinion survey research, along with social, economic, and demographic data analysis.
 Pew’s work includes a major study of the millennial generation and the distinct path it is forging toward adulthood, with fewer ties to traditional religious and political institutions and more use of social media to build personal networks.

 In this issue of Trend we step back to explore public attitudes about science and how science can inform policy.

-The post U.S. teens are more likely than adults to support the Black Lives Matter movement appeared first on Pew Research Center.
+The post Younger evangelicals in the U.S. are more concerned than their elders about climate change appeared first on Pew Research Center.

 The share of young employees who have been with their employer three years or more has remained relatively steady over time.

 The post For today’s young workers in the U.S., job tenure is similar to that of young workers in the past appeared first on Pew Research Center.